 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-When taking the train to Berlin from Cologne, you can choose to depart from train stations like Köln Hbf, Köln Messe/Deutz and Köln/Bonn Flughafen.
-Your trip can end in train stations such as Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+When departing from Cologne, you have various train station options to start your trip from including Köln Hbf, Köln Messe/Deutz and Köln/Bonn Flughafen.
+When arriving in Berlin, you can end your route in train stations like Berlin Hbf, Berlin Spandau and Berlin Südkreuz.

 Here are some other resources that might have the information you need